acmpesuecc/acmpesuecc.github.io/content/aiep/retro-game-console-emulation/week-1/progress.md

 title: Learning the toolchain
 lead: Sriprad Potukuchi
 date: 24 March 2024
-summary: version control and the build system
+summary: The mentees learnt git and make!
 ---

 Seeing as how the project is hosted on GitHub, The mentees have spent the first few days familiarizing themselves with Git and GitHub.